41. Fire chief 👨🚒

 Have you ever admired the fancy light show at a concert and wondered how you could get that job?

-Lighting designers usually need stage-lighting experience at schools and or in community theater before they can move up to careers in cities with higher-paying job opportunities.
-Pay for senior lighting designers averages $65,000, says Glassdoor.
+Lighting designers usually need stage-lighting experience at schools and/or in community theater before they can move up to careers in cities with higher-paying job opportunities.

 33. Audio engineer

-Mic check, test 1, 2!
-These are the experts who work to get things sounding right in sports arenas, theaters, recording studios and movie and video productions.
+Mic check!
+These are the experts who make sure everything sounds right in sports arenas, theaters, recording studios, and for TV and movies.

 32. Magician

-Few magicians achieve celebrity status and conjure up a huge salary, but it’s still possible to make a decent living performing street magic and booking private parties.
+Few magicians achieve celebrity status and conjure up huge salaries, but it’s still possible to make a decent living performing street magic and booking private parties.

 The pay for a magician doing private events ranges from $175 to $350 per hour, according to CostHelper.

-Who wouldn’t want to get paid to play with Legos all day?
-Master Lego builders create larger-than life statues and art installations.
+Who wouldn’t want to get paid to play with LEGO sets all day?
+The brand designers envision larger-than life statues and art installations involving thousands of individual little pieces.

 Some people make a good living building stuff out of Legos.